weaviate/java-client/README.md

 });
 ```

 This may get out of hand quickly if complex logic is involved.
 Or you may simply prefer the standard Builder pattern.
-Whichever's the case, `client6` has got you covered, as "tucked" builders are public members of the classes they build, and can be used directly:
+Whichever's the case, `client6` has got you covered.
+Tucked builders are public members of the classes they build, so they can be used directly.

 ```java
 Hybrid.Builder builder = new Hybrid.Builder("rainbow");